ig3/srf-scheduler/README.md

 ### getStatsNext24Hours

 Returns an object with properties:
+ * cardsDue
  * count
+ * minReviews
+ * reviewsToNextNew
  * time

-Where count is the number of cards due in the next 24 hours and time is the estimated time (seconds) to study all the cards due in the next 24 hours.
+cardsDue is the number of cards with a due date less than 24 hours from now.

-Count is the number of cards due within the next 24 hours, excluding deferred cards (multiple cards from the same fieldset due within minTimeBetweenRelatedCards).
+count is the estimated number of cards to be reviewed in the next 24 hours.

-Time is an estimate of the time to review all these cards, based on recent performance.
+This is cardsDue plus the average number of new cards per day.

+minReviews is the minimum number of reviews between new cards when new card mode is `slow`.
+This is what reviewsToNextNew will be set to after viewing a new card.

+reviewsToNextNew is the number of reviews before the next new card in `slow` mode.
+This is decremented after each review.
+When it is 0, a new card will be presented, when in `slow` mode.

+time is an estimate of the time to review the estimated number of cards to be reviewed in the next 24 hours.
+This is the number of cards multiplied by the average time per card per day.
+This is not the average time per review.
+It factors in the average number of reviews of a card in a day.
+It is the average total time per card per day.

 ### getTimeNextDue